Glebad1995/gl_project/README.md

 4. Delete a task using the trash icon.
 5. View task completion statistics and delete all completed tasks.

-## How to Use
+## Future Improvements

-Add support for task deadlines.
+- Add support for task deadlines.
-Introduce task categories.
+- Introduce task categories.
-Implement dark mode.
+- Implement dark mode.

 ## Author